okta/okta-sdk-dotnet/docs/SubscriptionApi.md

 <a name="getsubscriptionsnotificationtyperole"></a>
 # **GetSubscriptionsNotificationTypeRole**
-> Subscription GetSubscriptionsNotificationTypeRole (ListSubscriptionsRoleRoleRefParameter roleRef, NotificationType notificationType)
+> Subscription GetSubscriptionsNotificationTypeRole (OneOfRoleTypestring roleRef, NotificationType notificationType)

 Retrieve a Subscription for a Role